GoogleCloudPlatform/microservices-demo/kustomize/README.md

 ## Prerequisites

-1. Have a Kubernetes cluster, such as a [GKE (Google Kubernetes Engine)](https://cloud.google.com/kubernetes-engine) cluster or a [minikube](https://minikube.sigs.k8s.io/docs/) cluster.
-1. Set your `kubectl` context to the Kubernetes cluster.

-Alternatively, if you would like to quickly provision a GKE cluster, you can use the [Online Boutique's Terraform setup at /terraform](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/terraform).
+You need to have a Kubernetes cluster where you will deploy the Online Boutique's Kubernetes manifests into, you can follow the instruction [here](https://github.com/GoogleCloudPlatform/microservices-demo).

 ## Deploy Online Boutique with Kustomize